Published: March 16, 2026 | Medically reviewed: WebEyeClinic Ophthalmology Team | Last updated: March 16, 2026

 Can an Online Eye Doctor Review My Reports?

-Many patients receive eye scan reports, prescriptions, OCT results, or clinic letters but still feel unsure what they really mean.
+Many patients receive eye scan reports, prescriptions, OCT results, visual field tests, or clinic letters but still feel unsure what they really mean.
 It is common to leave the clinic with medical terms, numbers, and images that were not fully explained.
-Because of this, many people ask if an online eye doctor can review their reports and give a second opinion.

 - OCT scan reports